DCSIL-summer-course/react-app/Readme.md

 ## Setup

-Once you've downloaded this repo run the following commands from within this projects directory:
+Once you've downloaded this repo run the following commands from within this projects directory (_this instruction assumes you have node and npm already installed)_:

 ```
 npm install